zzzprojects/docs/learndapper.com/pages/stored-procedures.md

 results.ForEach(r => Console.WriteLine($"{r.OrderID} {r.Subtotal}"));
 ```

-It's recommand to always set the command type to `CommandType.StoredProcedure` when using a stored procedure in Dapper for multiple reasons:
+It's recommended to always set the command type to `CommandType.StoredProcedure` when using a stored procedure in Dapper for multiple reasons:

 - **Code Clarity**: Using `CommandType.StoredProcedure` communicates the intent of your code more clearly.
 - **Security**: By specifying `CommandType.StoredProcedure`, you are less susceptible to SQL injection attacks because the stored procedure name and parameters are specified separately.